Sydney Opera House BUILD Tertiary Built Environment Creative Lab

 Responding to a future-facing design challenge, students will complete the program with a deeper understanding of what a socially engaged and interdisciplinary built environment practice may look like.

-Sixty tertiary students (from one different university each year) participate in a 10-day creative intensive at Sydney Opera House.
+Sixty tertiary students participate in a 10-day creative intensive at Sydney Opera House.

 Presented by Sydney Opera House